 Men rebuilt forts and served as woodcutters, teamsters, longshoremen, carpenters, and blacksmiths.
 Women were employed to cook and clean for Union officers.
 Other African Americans were employed as spies, scouts, and guides and completed many invaluable missions for the Union.

-By 1863 the population of freed slaves on Roanoke Island was so high that the Federal government established a formal Freedmen’s Colony on the island with the mission to “settle the colored people on the unoccupied lands and give them agricultural implements and mechanical tools…and to train and educate them for a free and independent community.”
+By 1863 the population of freed enslaved people on Roanoke Island was so high that the Federal government established a formal Freedmen’s Colony on the island with the mission to “settle the colored people on the unoccupied lands and give them agricultural implements and mechanical tools…and to train and educate them for a free and independent community.”
 Lands were cleared and roads built.
 A sawmill operation, as well as schools and a church were all constructed in the colony.
 By 1865 the Freedmen’s Colony population had reached nearly 3,500 people.

 While the Freedmen’s Colony only lasted until the end of the Civil War, colony residents enjoyed homes, jobs, and education for the first time, and found a renewed sense of hope in their new community.
 Descendents of the freedmen still live on Roanoke Island today.